 So that means at any given region in a map, it keeps the true size of features.

-While equal area projections preserve area, it distorts shape and angles.
+While equal area projections preserve area, they distort shape and angles.
 But it cannot be conformal.

 Let’s review some advantages and examples of using this type of projection.

 Examples of Equal Area Projection Maps

 As shown in the examples below, equal-area projection maps preserve the size of features true to their real area.

 For example, keep an eye on how Greenland retains its true size of the area throughout each map.

 But if you look at a Mercator projection map below, Greenland becomes abnormally large due to its distortion in the area at the poles.